Batched Line Search Strategy for Navigating through Barren Plateaus in Quantum Circuit Training: Evolutionary optimization technique to train quantum circuits

 The extra sinusoidal term in this expression can be explained by the additional constant term $|c\rangle$ in the quantum state originating from controlled unitary gate operations.
 Namely, the state generated by the circuit as a function of the parameter $p_i$ can be written in the form

-By evaluating the expectation value of the Hamiltonian, Eq.~(\ref{eq:5point}) can be recovered.
-Unlike the original setup with $3$ cost function calls, in this case $5$ samples are needed to fully recover the cost function and to solve the minimization problem with respect to a single parameter.
-For more details see the Sec.
-S2 of the supplementary material.
+By evaluating the expectation value of the Hamiltonian, Eq.~(\ref{eq:5point}) can be recovered. \pr{(In the appendix we discuss the mathematical details of deriving Eqs.~(\ref{eq:3point}) and (\ref{eq:5point}).)} Unlike the original setup with $3$ cost function calls, in this case $5$ samples are needed to fully recover the cost function and to solve the minimization problem with respect to a single parameter.
 Computationally, the increased number of the required function evaluations might question the application of this generalized approach, however, the enhanced expressibility of the circuit with parametric controlled rotations might improve the trainability of the circuit, which has been already proven in quantum gate compilation experiments \cite{squander2, Nemkov2023efficient}.
 In VQE experiments controlled rotation gates can be considered as an abstraction, encompassing two parameter-free controlled two-qubit gates and two single-qubit rotations with correlated angles of rotation.
 As was shown in the study of Refs. \cite{Volkoff_2021} and \cite{PRXQuantum.3.010313}, correlated parameters in the circuits might increase their trainability.